 Level 1: Caution and Preparation for Modified Operations

-- If you cannot reasonably slow down or halt a study, develop a written plan you would propose to manage during Level 2 research operations.
+- Develop a written plan for how you would manage during Level 2 research operations.

 - Consider key laboratory functions or field work that must remain in working order for your research to survive a prolonged shutdown (e.g., cell lines, animal colonies, transgenic lines, equipment needing liquid nitrogen, etc.).